convox/praxis/README.md

 Praxis is a framework for modern application infrastructure.
 It formalizes a set of portable infrastructure primitives that your application can use anywhere without changes, from your laptop to cloud infrastructure.

-**WARNING: This project is currently an *alpha* release and is not recommended for production or the faint of heart.**
+**NOTICE: This project is currently in beta and is not yet recommended for production.**

 ## ABOUT